-At Vision Source Castle Hills, we are here to help the residents of San Antonio, TX, manage every aspect of their vision and ocular health.
+At Vision Source Castle Hills, we are here to help the residents of northern San Antonio, TX, manage every aspect of their vision and ocular health.
 But, a number of medical conditions can affect their eye health and prevent them to have good vision.
 One of those conditions is called keratoconus.
 Learn more about this condition below.

 What Is Keratoconus?

 If you have keratoconus, then you have an irregular shaped cornea.
 The cornea plays an important role in vision.
 This vital part of the eye refracts light to the retina and enable us to view objects well.
 With keratoconus, the cornea bulges outward, deflecting light and distorting vision.

 Keratoconus primarily affects individuals who have a family history of it, but people who rub their eyes intensely or have a medical condition like retinitis pigmentosa or Down syndrome can also get it.